Areas of Interest

 Assistant Professor of Landscape Architecture and Urban Design

-Christopher Marcinkoski is an assistant professor of landscape architecture and urban design at the University of Pennsylvania.
+Christopher Marcinkoski is Associate Professor of Landscape Architecture and Urban Design in the School of Design.
 He is a licensed architect and founding director of PORT A+U, a leading-edge urban design consultancy with ongoing projects in Denver, Los Angeles, Chicago, Cleveland and Philadelphia.
 Prior to his appointment at Penn, Marcinkoski was a senior associate at James Corner Field Operations in New York where he led that office’s large-scale urban design work including the QianHai Water City in Shenzhen and Shelby Farms Park in Memphis.
 Marcinkoski’s current research uses the urbanistic crisis that emerged in Spain over the first decade of the 21st century as a platform for considering the increasingly speculative nature of contemporary urbanization, and in particular, the disciplinary implications for the design and planning professions engaged in the work that comprises this phenomenon.
-His forthcoming book on the subject is titled The City That Never Was – Urbanization After the Bubble.

 Areas of Interest

-Anuradha Mathur is Professor and Associate Chair of the Department of Landscape Architecture in the School of Design.
+Anuradha Mathur is of Landscape Architecture in the School of Design.
 She is an architect and landscape architect.
 In collaboration with her partner, Dilip da Cunha, she has focused her artistic and design expertise on cultural and ecological issues of contentious landscapes.
 Their investigations have taken them to diverse terrains, including the Lower Mississippi, New York, Sundarbans, Bangalore, Mumbai and, most recently, Jerusalem.
 An underlying thread in Mathur’s work is a concern for how water is visualized and engaged in ways that lead to conditions of its excess and scarcity, but also the opportunities that its fluidity offers for new visualizations of terrain, design imagination, and design practice.
-In April, 2011 she conceived and curated an international symposium titled In the Terrain of Water, at the School of Design.

 Mathur, Anuradha and Dilip da Cunha.
 2009.
 Soak: Mumbai in an Estuary.
-National Gallery of Modern Art/Rupa & Co.
+National Gallery of Modern Art/Rupa and Co.

 Mathur, Anuradha and Dilip da Cunha.
 2006.
 Deccan Traverses: The Making of Bangalore’s Terrain.
-Rupa & Co.
+Rupa and Co.

 Mathur, Anuradha and Dilip da Cunha.
 2001.
 Mississippi Floods: Designing a Shifting Landscape.
 New Haven, CT: Yale University Press.